-See an authorized Can-Am dealer to have the CVT inspected and cleaned.
+See an authorized Can-Am dealer, a repair shop or person of your choosing to have the CVT inspected and cleaned.

 What to do if Battery is Drained out

 The vehicle can be jump started by using the red (+) cable to the battery positive pole and the black (-) cable to the vehicle chassis.